 Simply put, when one alarm detects smoke, it will wirelessly ‘talk’ to all other alarms within the same network using the RF signal, so that all activate simultaneously (usually within 10 seconds of the initial detection).
 Interconnected smoke alarms can increase the early warning and response time for occupants, particularly in multi-story dwellings.

-Our smoke alarms are not affected by other household RF devices (for example, wireless smoke alarms in adjoining properties) as the technology is purposely designed to eliminate any such interference during the unique network pairing process.
+Our smoke alarms are not affected by other household RF devices (for example, wireless interconnected smoke alarms in adjoining properties) as the technology is purposely designed to eliminate any such interference during the unique network pairing process.

 TV or A/C remote controls do not interfere with our alarms either as these items use different technology (infrared instead of radio frequency).